 Salt to make dyes colorfast: You might have tried soaking your colorful clothing in salt water in an attempt to preserve their color and prevent bleeding.
 Doing this is only a temporary fix though, unless you plan on washing that article of clothing in salt water every time.
 As soon as the garment is wet again the dye will be free to pull away from the fabric.

-Vinegar is actually an acid that may weaken rayon, silk, or cotton fibers and cause discoloration.
+White vinegar: Vinegar is actually an acid that may weaken rayon, silk, or cotton fibers and cause discoloration.
 The easiest way to ward off evil stains is not letting them happen in the first place.
 Your organic cleaners can apply Soybean Nano-Technology to your clothing, which makes them resistant to stains and will you save you a lot of time and grief!